mark-watson/Anthropic_swift_examples/README.md

 # Anthropic Swift API examples

-Here, I decided to not write a new client library since there are secveral good ones already written.
+Here, I decided to not write a new client library since there are several good ones already written.

 This is not a strong recommendation of one library over another, but I enjoy using the following project because of the simplicity of the API: